wp-plugins/content-protector/readme.txt

 3. Editor screen.
 Use <code>[rot13]</code> and <code>[/rot13]</code> to enclose the content to be ROT13'd, or select your text and click the ROT13 Encoder button.
 4. If activated, visitors to your blog can also ROT13 their comments.
 5. A comment with some ROT13'd content.
+6. Comments screen when the ROT13 Encoder/Decoder plugin is enabled.

 == Changelog ==
+= 1.6 =
+* Site admins can ROT13 entire comments from the Comments screen.
+* Dashicons support for WP 3.8 + added.
+Support for old-style icons in Admin/TinyMCE is deprecated.
+* Quicktags support added.

 = 1.5 =
 * Added some error checking on the color options.
 * New Decoding Trigger: "Hover" will decode the ROT13'd text when the mouse is over the encoded content.